(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The Augustus Tower is home to some of the most luxurious rooms and suites within the hotel.
-Home to 949 rooms, this tower’s rooms tend toward gray and royal blue color schemes with gold accents.
-The Augustus Tower is located at the south end of Caesars Palace, near the lobby, with the Garden of the Gods pool oasis just a stone’s throw away.
+Home to 949 rooms, this tower is located at the south end of Caesars, near the lobby, with the Garden of the Gods Pool Oasis just a stone’s throw away.

 Augustus Tower rooms tend to have very luxurious marble bathrooms with dual sinks, plus plush king-sized beds.
 Throw in a great Strip view of the Bellagio Fountain, and you can really feel like a Caesar in this tower.

-For those not very interested in gambling, this tower may be perfect, because you never have to go in or through the casino to get to this tower.
+This tower may also be perfect for those not interested in gambling because you won’t have to go through the casino to get to your room.

-Julius Tower is the most well-known of the towers: the curved tower in the heart of Caesars Palace.
-The newest and most recently renovated of the towers, the Julius Tower underwent renovations in 2016 that totaled a whopping $100 million.
+Julius Tower is the most well-known of the towers as the curved tower in the heart of Caesars Palace.
+The most recently remodeled of the towers, the Julius Tower was renovated in 2016 at the cost of over $100 million!

 The Julius Tower is also the closest to the casino and lobby bar and is relatively equidistant from other exclusive amenities within the hotel & casino.
 For a moderately priced trip to Vegas, you can’t go wrong with staying in the curved Julius Tower.

 The Nobu Tower is a bit of an oddity when it comes to Caesars towers.
 This unique tower eschews Caesar’s classic Roman aesthetic for an Eastern Asian theme – everything from the lobby where you’re given complimentary tea to the Japanese-inspired decorations of the rooms radiates serenity and subdued class.